nasven/nasven/docker/README.md

 You can also map directly to a directory in your host system containing a nasven.js project (package.json)::

         # sudo docker run -it -v `pwd`:/app nasven/nasven.js

+If you want to pass arguments to your mounted /app project, you will have to indicate '/app' as the first argument, for example:

+        # sudo docker run -it -v `pwd`:/app nasven/nasven.js /app arg0 arg1 ...